BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 4. Recall if you already decided on a translation for each of those terms in the past
 5. If recall failed, try searching in the reference translation
 6. If recall failed, make a translation decision based on the previous step
-7. Think about the text for a while, ponder translation trade-offs, search the reference translation some more
+7. Think about the text for a while, ponder translation tradeoffs, search the reference translation some more
 8. Write a translation draft
 9. Proofread with fresh eyes
 10. Make adjustments based on review
 11. Go back to 1.

+It's a simplistic model, but you gotta start somewhere heh.
 Let's build this thing!

 {{< callout info >}}
 Even though I made the specification of each step and tool of the pipeline, the python implementation was realized by Codex with GPT 5.6 Sol medium over the course of a week.
 (The first workable version was done in one day, the next days were spent refactoring the project into a more robust, generic and efficient pipeline).